-- 3.5.2.1 The HSREC will provide and support continuing educational opportunities as appropriate. - 3.5.2.2 Maintenance of certification of TRREE and GCP must be submitted to HSREC Administration.
+- 3.5.2.1 The HSREC will provide and support continuing educational opportunities as appropriate. - 3.5.2.2 Maintenance of certification of TRREE and a Good Clinical Practice certificate (GCP) must be submitted to HSREC Administration.

 3.5.3 Good Clinical Practice Certification (GCP)